paulscherrerinstitute/wica-js/README.md

 * Implemented as Javascript ES6-module with few external dependencies.
 * Tooling and dependency management handled by Node.Js/NPM.

-Works out-of-the-box: no complicated build chain (currently no build chain at all).

 # Installation

 The Wica-JS library release consists of the following files: